kubernetes-sigs/kernel-module-management/docs/labs/README.md

 Once the ReplicaSet is running we can create and use a new Module object which will manage the build and/or run of a kernel module.

-In this document we will find examples and YAML files including in-cluster module building, device plugins and use of module loaders with KMM for different Kubernetes environments : [EKS](#elastic-kubernetes-service-eks), [GKE](#google-kubernetes-engine-gke), [Azure](#microsoft-azure-aks), [Ubuntu bare metal](#ubuntu-bare-metal-cluster).
+In this document we will find YAML example files including in-cluster module building ConfigMaps, device plugins and use of module loaders with KMM for different Kubernetes environments : [EKS](#elastic-kubernetes-service-eks), [GKE](#google-kubernetes-engine-gke), [Azure](#microsoft-azure-aks), [Ubuntu bare metal](#ubuntu-bare-metal-cluster).

 ## Installation